General Dealer Information

 Sales Tax Rates for Vehicles Purchased in Indiana That Will be Registered in Another State Within 30 Days

-For each of these transactions, you must complete and retain Form ST-108NR.
-You also must provide a copy to the buyer as evidence of the amount of sales tax collected.
-Dealers must collect the applicable tax rate on all sales.
+For each of these transactions, the dealer must complete and retain Form ST-108NR.
+Dealers must also provide a copy to the buyer as evidence of the amount of sales tax collected.
+Dealers must collect Indiana sales tax at the applicable tax rate on all sales and remit to DOR.

 The various state tax rates are listed in the table below.
 DOR recommends that dealers verify the current state tax rates and information for all out-of-state transactions.
 The most accurate and updated rate for each state's sales tax can be found at the state's official revenue agency website.